Devro (LON:DVO) Rating Reiterated by Peel Hunt

-Peel Hunt restated their hold rating on shares of Devro (LON:DVO) in a research note released on Wednesday, LSE.Co.UK reports.
-They currently have a GBX 180 ($2.35) target price on the stock.
+Devro (LON:DVO)‘s stock had its “hold” rating reissued by equities research analysts at Peel Hunt in a note issued to investors on Wednesday, Digital Look reports.
+They presently have a GBX 180 ($2.35) price target on the stock.
+Peel Hunt’s target price points to a potential upside of 9.49% from the stock’s previous close.

-Several other equities research analysts have also recently commented on DVO.
-Shore Capital reiterated a buy rating on shares of Devro in a research report on Wednesday, July 29th.
-Peel Hunt reissued a hold rating and issued a GBX 180 ($2.35) price target on shares of Devro in a research note on Wednesday.
+Separately, Shore Capital restated a “buy” rating on shares of Devro in a report on Wednesday, July 29th.

 Devro plc, together with its subsidiaries, manufactures and supplies collagen casings in the Americas, Europe, and the Asia-Pacific.
 It offers edible and non-edible collagen casings, tubular films, and plastic casings for use in the production of a range of sausages and other meat products.
 The company sells its products to food manufacturers through agents and distributors.